Auto-generate dependencies

 Gethin Herbert

-Zach For us it's often about duplicated tasks.
+Zach - ClickUp For us it's often about duplicated tasks.
 If we need to order materials to complete a series of connected tasks across different lists, it'd be ideal if we could set automations to not just link the duplicated tasks as we can now, but use dependency.
 At the moment you can only automate to a specific task which isn't much help for us and although the link has been more helpful, if you have more than one task linked it becomes difficult to know which task is being blocked and which is awaiting.
 So it becomes manual.

 Equally, even just having a prompt that pops up when you duplicate a task "would you like to create a dependency?" would be a large step for us.